Skip to main content

 Ira M. Millstein (1926 - 2024)

 Over a few short years, “ESG” has gone from a good-governance nostrum to a hotly contested element of the US political landscape.
-This conference, which brings together insights from the legal academy, the practitioner community, the regulators, and the various institutions involved in shareholder voting, will offer a unique perspective on current ESG questions.
+This conference brought together insights from the legal academy, the practitioner community, the regulators, and the various institutions involved in shareholder voting, will offer a unique perspective on current ESG questions.

 First: the US and EU have gone down quite different ESG paths.
 How so and why so?
 Second: the SEC’s “final” climate change disclosure rule is now under attack from various sides.
 What is the state of play?
 And irrespective of a litigation outcome, how will companies, especially multinationals, accommodate the diverse disclosure requirements of California, the SEC, the EU, and international standard setters like the ISSB?
 Third: in response to client and political pressures, asset managers have been working out systems of “pass-through voting” on various ESG-inflected proposals.
 How will these systems work and will they function as a meaningful channel for shareholder preferences?